30+ Things Everyone Had in Their House in the ’80s

-Don’t miss these little-known facts about the greatest songs of all time.
+Don't miss these little-known facts about the greatest songs ever.

 You likely had a few of these and other toys fall through a floor vent at some point.
 These Finger Monsters were just about everywhere in the '80s with kids.